 As a board member of the Semiahmoo Peninsula Marine Rescue Society Bill works to raise funds for local marine search and rescue.

 A graduate of Emily Carr College of Art, Bill also has a lifelong interest in the visual arts.
-He also has a background in Adobe and WordPress and has played a large role in this website.
+He also has a background in web design and marketing and has played a large role in this website.

 Jaylene grew up in China and immigrated to Canada five years ago.
 She is an entrepreneur with extensive marketing and sales experience, a journalist, columnist, photographer, and art enthusiast of various media.
 She truly admires and loves Canadian multiculturalism, and believes that aesthetics are vital, from small, or individual to large as a nation.
 She is currently a full-time mother of three lovely and energetic sons and hopes to add value and contribute to our community, as well as encourage more people to appreciate and fall in love with art.